Crashthatch/slackbot-repo-info/README.md

 * Issues / Pull requests closed / opened recently
 * Transitive licensing issues?
 * Github badges / shields: eg. Travis' "Build passing" or the "Dependencies up-to-date" etc.
 * Security issues?
-Known bad versions of dependencies?
+Known bad versions of dependencies? [nodesecurity](https://nodesecurity.io/)
 * Avg. time to fix when a vulnerability becomes known?
 * Score each area and colour it red/green in the Slack window with formatting
 * Code-Climate score?
 * Overall health rating?
 Some function of the above fields.
 * A graph of health-ratings?
 A bad "red" dependency colours the tree that depends on it?
+* "Star on Github" button
+* Test coverage (integrate with travis?)

 See [gorillamania/repo-health](https://github.com/gorillamania/repo-health), [repocheck](http://repocheck.com/), [gemnasium](https://gemnasium.com) and [npmCompare](https://npmcompare.com/compare/jasmine,mocha) for more ideas.